systats/thesis_appendix/Readme.md

 chairs <- c("Bundestagspr.sident", "Bundestagspräsidentin", "Alterspräsident", "Alterspräsidentin", "Bundespräsindet", "Präsidentin", "Präsident")
 ```

-The Bundestags speeches have been parsed before hand.
-Sentiment predictions, as well as topic assignemnts have been computed seperatly.
+The Bundestag speeches have been parsed before hand and can be downloaded [HERE](https://mega.nz/#!FxljHKSI!a6v21YAb0U6YS93YRJaS0oilSSB3ppUEtNT8ihPXzFk).
+Sentiment predictions, as well as topic assignments have been already attached.
+If you are interest in how these got computed, please refer to the multiligual part, where the prediction process is illustrated.
+The model and tokenizer is included fpr reproducability.
+Please also see the session info for package versions at the end of the document.

 ``` r
 load("data/plenary_final.Rdata")